ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ## Search ETC by Token Symbol: HEBE

 1. Another thing that may be done on Blockscout is to search tokens by their symbol.
-For example, to search the HEBE token issued by the HebeBlock team, you just need to type its symbol “HEBE” on the top right hand corner field and press enter.
+For example, to search the HEBE token issued by the HebeBlock team, you just need to type its symbol “HEBE” in the top right-hand corner field and press `Enter`.

 ![](10.png)